What are the Qualities of a Good Team Player?

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

-Whether as an employee or self-employed individual, you need to work with other people.
+Throughout your career, you'll need to work alongside other people.
 Excellent teamwork skills can improve your performance and help you reach your goals.
-In this article, we explain what a team player is, the qualities of a great team player and how to develop your teamwork skills.
+This article explains what a team player is, the qualities of a great team player, and how to develop your teamwork skills.

 What is a team player?

-A team player is someone who works within a group to reach a shared goal.
+A team player works within a group to reach a shared goal.
 They understand their role and share in their team's successes and challenges.
-Team players prioritize team goals rather than just theirs.
-Many employers look for great team players, and creating a team player resume is a good way to show that you have strong teamwork skills.
+Team players prioritize team goals rather than just their own.
+Many employers are on the lookout for great team players.

 Qualities of a good team player

 Team players must have several soft skills to work well with others.
-Here are some important qualities and characteristics of an effective team player:
+Here are some essential qualities and characteristics of an effective team player: